-On Easter Sunday 2019, three bombs exploded in three churches in different parts of Sri Lanka.
+On 21 April 2019, three bombs exploded in three churches in different parts of Sri Lanka.
+It was Easter Sunday.
 Hundreds of believers were killed and many more injured.
 You’ve come alongside affected believers in a variety of ways.
 From prayers to a tuk-tuk, here are stories of the difference you’ve made to families affected by the blast at Zion Church in Batticaloa…

 Kalviya and Rathan with their mother; you've supported their bakery business following the death of their brother in one of the explosions

 When Jasanthan, his wife and child were killed in the bombing, the grief was huge for the family.
 His mother still cries every day.
 Jasanthan also headed up the family’s bakery business, leaving huge shoes to fill.
 His brother, Rathan, assumed responsibilities – a task you’ve helped shoulder with the provision of trays and generator, enabling the business to not just survive but thrive.

 "Through everything, we have seen that God is always with us" Rathan

 “In this area, power cuts are very frequent,” Rathan explains.
 “At least three or four times a month, power cuts lasting up to a few hours happen without notice.
 If there is anything in the oven at the time, we have to discard it.
 We lose more than Rs.
 20,000.00 (over £70) when that happens.”
 With a generator, they are able to continue baking even during power cuts.
 “Thank you for your support.
 It is a great blessing to our family and our business.”